feugy/melodie/README.md

 ### Bugs and known issues

-1. Removing items in tracks queue automatically scrolls to current track

-1. Clearing track queue with more than 50 tracks is slow

 1. Playlist models are not updated on tracks removal

 1. Undetected live changes: remove tracks and re-add them.
 This is a linux-only issue with chokidar